 Did you know?

-A new IT Sligo initiative, a Female Student Network, has been established in the Institute of Technology Sligo (IT Sligo) to help female students to settle into third level education and aid retention.
-This new peer group operates within the Civil Engineering and Construction programmes at IT Sligo.
+A new ATU Sligo initiative, a Female Student Network, has been established at the Atlantic Technological University (ATU Sligo) to help female students to settle into third level education and aid retention.
+This new peer group operates within the Civil Engineering and Construction programmes at ATU Sligo.

 According to the Construction Industry Federation (CIF), there are significant shortages of graduates from construction-related programmes, and only 1 in 10 employees are female.